zanio/Isomorphism-App/README.md

 # Isomorphics App
 Clone and Enjoy
 ### Algorithm in action:
 If you like algorithm then this repo would interest you to clone.
-It is a simple program that takes in to strings as parameter and map one to another .
+It is a simple program that takes in two strings as parameter and map one to another .
 It returns true if it is and return false if it is not.

 ### The Problem in details:
 Given two (dictionary) words as Strings, determine if they are isomorphic.
 Two words are called isomorphic